0day-ci/linux/Documentation/driver-api/firmware/firmware-upload.rst

 the firmware upload.
 This IOCTL returns immediately after assigning the work to a kernel worker thread.
 This is an exclusive operation; an attempt to start concurrent firmware uploads for the same device will fail with EBUSY.
+An eventfd file descriptor parameter is also passed to this IOCTL.
+It will be signalled at the completion of the firmware upload.